-Development Services is located on the second floor and provides current planning, engineering, building inspection, business licensing and administrative functions.
-The division oversees land-use changes and development by establishing and implementing standards for subdivisions and other development.
-This division consults with the community, stakeholders and staff.
+Development Services is located on the second floor and provides land use planning (current and long-term), subdivision, building inspection, business licensing, and administrative functions.
+The division also oversees land-use changes and development.

-- Zoning and Official Community Plan (OCP) Bylaw amendments
+- Zoning and Official Community Plan (OCP) reviews and bylaw amendments

 - Development Variance Permits